Use form FCC1 if your child was born between 1 January 2013 and 31 March 2013.

 Securing your 30 hours place

-After receiving your form, HMRC will assess your eligibility for 30 hours free childcare.
+After receiving your form, HM Revenue and Customs will assess your eligibility for 30 hours free childcare.
 We may ask for some additional information, depending on your circumstances.

-If you are assessed as ineligible, you’ll receive a letter notifying you of this.
+If you’re assessed as ineligible, you’ll receive a letter notifying you of this.
 The letter will include details of your right to a mandatory review of your application and how to request this, should you feel that this assessment is incorrect.

 Before you start